Editor's note: This article is among our most popular, so we’ve updated it recently to keep things fresh.

-We’re happy to announce that today, Salesforce MVP nominations start for 2019, and we’re excited to award our new class in just a few weeks.
-So, if you are a Trailblazer Community member or Salesforce employee and know someone who deserves the honor of becoming a Salesforce MVP, we encourage you to nominate them by January 11, 2019.
+We’re happy to announce Salesforce MVP nominations for 2020 are now open, and we’re excited to award our new class in just a few months.
+If you are a Trailblazer Community member or Salesforce employee and know someone who deserves the honor of becoming a Salesforce MVP, we encourage you to nominate them by Dec.
+9th, 2019.

-To help you decide which of your community heroes to nominate, here’s some background on Salesforce MVPs, what we look for, and how the process works.
-Check it out, then share as many nominations as you’d like via the 2019 Salesforce MVP nomination form.
+To help you decide which of your community heroes to nominate here’s some background on Salesforce MVPs and how the process works below.

 Salesforce MVPs are lifelong learners who go above and beyond to share their expertise and help the entire community blaze trails.
 You can learn all about our current Salesforce MVPs and connect with them via the Trailblazer Community Salesforce MVP page.